 - Responding to audit queries concerning qualification and validation.

 Katherine Ulman recently retired from Dow Corning Corporation, now a wholly owned subsidiary of The Dow Chemical Company, after more than 40 years of employment.
 There she held positions as a global regulatory compliance manager for their Healthcare business as well as regulatory manager of the Dow Corning Healthcare Industries Materials Site.
-She is currently an active member and vice chair of the Regulatory Committee for IPEC-Americas as well as a member of their executive committee.
+She is currently an active advisor for the Regulatory Committee for IPEC-Americas.
 Ulman earned her Bachelor of Science degree in chemistry from the South Dakota School of Mines and Technology.